 A mixtape isn’t just a collection of songs.
 It’s a story, an expression of emotions and actions told through the poetry of song.

-So, with Smart Irrigation Month upon us, here is my water-wise summer playlist to feed your head — and your efforts.
+So, as summer is the time of year when sprinklers are in use, here is my water-wise summer playlist to feed your head — and your efforts.